-BEND 1: Writing Research-Based Informational Essays

-Goal: As writers of informational text we read and analyze a wide variety of sources to develop a bigpicture view of topic to become an expert.

-During the first few days of this unit, you should plan time for shared writing lessons so that students can all have a common experience and study research based informational writing.
-You may want to:

-- Begin by analyzing sources based on their credibility as you begin researching as a class for your common writing piece

-- Have shared note taking experiences

-- Try out different note taking strategies

-- Organize information early

-- Write long from research to develop a central idea

-Suggestions for DifferentiationConferring/Small Group Instruction

-- Writers research and gather information quickly to be able to teach others. - Writers read and analyze a wide variety of sources to develop a big-picture view of a topic. - Writers analyze each new piece of information to determine how it fits into the topic as a whole. - Writers rely on structure for their essays that helps them write quickly and efficiently.
+Students will know: (Goals) Students will be able to: (Teaching Points) BEND 1: Writing Research-Based Informational Essays Goal: As writers of informational text we read and analyze a wide variety of sources to develop a bigpicture view of a topic to become an expert.
+IMPORTANT TIPS FOR SHARED WRITING: During the first few days of this unit, you should plan time for shared writing lessons so that students can all have a common experience and study research based informational writing.
+You may want to: Begin by analyzing sources based on their credibility as you begin researching as a class for your common writing piece Have shared note taking experiences Try out different note taking strategies Organize information early Write long from research to develop a central idea Suggestions for Differentiation Conferring/Small Group Instruction Writers research and gather information quickly to be able to teach others.
+Writers read and analyze a wide variety of sources to develop a big-picture view of a topic.
+While students are researching, you may want to discuss unfairness and injustices changemakers face.
+Students should be able to connect to other people and relate to them, even when they are different or disagree.
+(Social Justice Standards: DI.6-8.8, DI.6-8.9, JU.6-8.12, JU.6-8.13) Writers analyze each new piece of information to determine how it fits into the topic as a whole.
+Writers rely on structure for their essays that helps them write quickly and efficiently